florencered/MovieWebApp.github.io/README.md

 # Movie WebApp
-A Movie Web App in HTML,CSS and vanilla Javascript  which uses the IDMB API
+A Movie Web App in HTML,CSS and vanilla Javascript  which uses the TDMB API